GatoGraphQL/ExtensionStarter/README.md

 - Downgrade the code from PHP 8.1 (for DEV), to PHP 7.2 (for PROD)
 - Run coding standard checks (via PHPCS), unit tests (via PHPUnit) and static code analysis (via PHPStan)
 - Run integration tests via InstaWP (automatically installing the newly-generated extension plugin on the InstaWP instance)

-As a consequence, you only need to concentrate on the actual code for your extension, and nothing else.
-Everything already works, and you can have a plugin ready for distribution within 5 minutes of creating your repo.

 ### Lando is set-up and configured